 WORKING ON CAMPUS

-International students with a valid study permit and studying full-time may be able to work if they meet the on-campus work eligibility requirements.
-Visit the IRCC website to learn more.
-Opportunities for on campus work are limited and can be found through the C3 job board.
+International students in a full-time program (at least 9 credits per semester) with valid Study Permits may be eligible to work on campus.
+Opportunities for on campus work are limited can be found through the C3 job board.